-At least one killed, 22 injured in northern China gas explosion
+At least two killed, 26 injured in Hebei, China restaurant gas explosion

 The blast took place near Beijing and is the latest in a string of incidents often blamed on lax safety standards.

-At least one person has been killed and 22 injured after a suspected gas explosion at a restaurant in northern China.
+At least two people have been killed and 26 injured after a suspected gas explosion at a restaurant in northern China.

 The blast took place just before 8am (00:00 GMT) on Tuesday in the city of Sanhe, less than 50 kilometres (30 miles) east of the capital, Beijing.